 Therapy and wellbeing trends are hardly new on TikTok.
-With over one billion users on the app every month, #RejectionTherapy has seen more than 63 million views as people try out the latest TikTok therapy trend.
-But what is rejection therapy, how is it supposed to help you, and does it really work?
+With more than one billion monthly users on the app, #RejectionTherapy has seen more than 63 million views as people are captivated by this latest trend that will leave you both cringing and in awe of someone’s boldness.
+But what is rejection therapy, how is it supposed to help you, and, crucially, does it really work?

 What is rejection therapy?

 Nobody likes to feel rejected.
-Whether it’s friends turning you down to go and see the latest blockbuster movie, or a teammate casually tearing down your suggestion in a meeting at work, getting rejected, well, sucks.
-It can feel embarrassing at best, or like you’ve failed – and everyone has seen – at worst.
+Whether it’s friends turning you down to go and see the latest blockbuster movie, or a teammate casually tearing down your suggestion in a meeting at work, feeling rejected, well, sucks.
+At best, it can be embarrassing, and at worst, you can feel like you’ve failed – and everyone knows.
 So why would people want to put themselves in situations where rejection is almost guaranteed?

-Rejection therapy is all about putting yourself in situations where you might be socially rejected.
-This could mean anything from asking a complete stranger to buy you a drink, to trying to ask for a discount on your morning coffee during your commute.
+Rejection therapy is all about confronting those fears head-on, by putting yourself in situations where you might be socially rejected.
+This could include anything from requesting a discount on your train ticket during a morning commute to asking for something that isn’t on the menu at a restaurant.
 The idea is to embrace discomfort, build confidence, and overcome your fear of rejection by doing little, low-stakes tasks so that when it comes to real, bigger situations, you feel more prepared to tackle any eventuality.

-It’s a little bit like exposure therapy – a kind of therapy where you’re gradually exposed to things, situations, or activities that you are afraid of, make you anxious, or avoid outright.
+It’s a little bit like exposure therapy – where you’re gradually exposed to things, situations, or activities that you are afraid of, make you anxious, or outright avoid.
 Exposure therapy can help with phobias, social anxiety, OCD, PTSD, and generalised anxiety.
-Importantly, exposure therapy is a therapeutic technique used by experienced, qualified counsellors and therapists in a safe, trusting environment filled with support.
+Importantly, it’s a therapeutic technique used by experienced, qualified counsellors and therapists in a safe, trusting environment, filled with support.

 Rejection therapy, on the other hand, is based on self-help rather than psychology.
 Originally created by entrepreneur Jason Comely to encourage people to put themselves in situations where rejection could help them to be more confident and courageous in the future, the idea is that fear of rejection guides us more than what we actually want to do or achieve.

-While putting ourselves in situations that can help us to feel more confident and comfortable, and enable us to grow is admirable, unlike a more researched and guided method like exposure therapy, rejection therapy happens without oversight, support, or guidance that working with an experienced, qualified therapist provides.
+While putting ourselves in situations that can help us to feel more confident and comfortable, and enable us to grow, is admirable.
+But, unlike a more researched and guided method like exposure therapy, rejection therapy happens without oversight, support, or guidance that working with a professional therapist provides.
+Therefore it’s important to recognise where you are on the scale of social anxiety – if it’s affecting your day-to-day life, guiding your decisions, or holding you back, it could be a sign to seek professional support in order to learn healthy coping techniques, and understand the underlying causes in a safe space, rather than going it alone.

 What’s the purpose of rejection therapy?